Laylaneylv/laylaneylv.github.io/_posts/2019-02-18-Cooling-HVAC-system.md

 A:

-The ¡®Loss¡¯ generated in coolant flow contains two parts:
+The Â¡Â®LossÂ¡Â¯ generated in coolant flow contains two parts:

 	Major loss <-- Friction of flow path.